 After that customer order's number will be printed in the invoice PDF.

-To charge for shipping, consultation, design, and other services, our customers usually use the following way:
+To charge for shipping, consultation, design, and other services, our customers usually use the following approach: